MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy allows you to configure tracing levels for Windows software trace preprocessor (WPP Software Tracing).

 Tracing levels are defined as: